yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] Spline sampling interior in non grid pattern
 [ ] Add noise to position
+[ ] Make vector from float's, maybe autopromote float -> vector3
-[ ] Math Node.
+[ ] The sample spline is not honoring the uniform interval override value [ ] Math Node.
 Should hide/not require some inputs when not needed.
 Like Abs [ ] Math Node.
 Should be easier to add a constant +float/+int/-vector at least [ ] Math Node.
 Accept a stream feeding a single size element -> Promote it